Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

     Alters consumer to decode mapEntry Key using EmaUtility.asAsciiString() This altered code works in conjunction with Series100Provider140-ProvFunc-001.

+Series100Consumer140-ConsFunc-002
+     Alters consumer to clone and decode these messages: RefreshMsg and UpdateMsg containing MarketByOrder data

 Module:  Series100Consumer170
 -----------------------------
 Series100Consumer170-ConsFunc-001